 Cookies are small pieces of information that are stored on your browser.
 There are two types; session cookies, which expire when you close your browser and persistent cookies, which are stored on your browser until you delete them.
 These cookies are how the information mentioned in the previous section (information collected automatically) are collected.
 Cookies also allow for the tracking of clicks on our affiliate links.
 If a user would like to block the usage of cookies on their browser, they should refer to their browser’s “help” section.
 Alternatively, you can follow the advice given here.

-Here at South America Backpacker, one of the ways we are able to earn money is when our readers click links to third party websites from our site.
-In order for us to be recognised as the source of traffic to these third party websites, it is necessary for a cookie to be placed in the user’s browser when they click on the link.
-The affiliate programmes we work with are listed on our Affiliate Ethics page.
+Here at South America Backpacker, one of the ways we are able to earn money is when our readers click links to third-party websites from our site.
+In order for us to be recognised as the source of the traffic to these third party websites, it is necessary for a cookie to be placed in the user’s browser when they click on the link.

 Our Own Affiliate Programme